pajerosaleh-png/loutas-care-knowledge-base/99-AI-Team/00-Constitution/AI-001-Enterprise-AI-Constitution.md

 - Technical Analysis
 - Quality Assurance Support

-The assigned responsibilities depend on the AI profile currently operating within the project.
+The assigned responsibilities depend on the active AI profile.

 ---